lpmi-13/machine_readable_wordlists/README.md

 # Machine Readable Word Lists

-Unfortunately, a lot of the word lists that are available on line are not in structured machine readable format (eg, some are pdfs).
+Unfortunately, a lot of the word lists that are available on line are not in structured machine readable format (eg, some are pdfs, others are in html).

 This is a collection of those lists converted into `.yml` and `.json`, so they can be readily consumed and manipulated by computers.